Grammar / B2 Grammar lessons and exercises / Distancing: Expressions and passive of reporting verbs / Page 3

 The passive with reporting verbs – distancing

-In news reports and formal writing, it is common to use the passive forms of reporting verbs (verbs of saying or believing).
-Using this resource allows us to give information when we don’t know whether it is true.
-We distance ourselves from the information.
+In news reports and formal writing, passive forms of reporting verbs (verbs of saying or believing) are common.
+This resource allows us to give information when we don’t know whether it is true, allowing us to distance ourselves from the information.

-Reporting verbs are verbs such as agree, announce, believe, claim, consider, expect, hope, know, report, say, suggest, think, understand, etc. And we can use their passive form for distancing in two different ways.
+Reporting verbs include agree, announce, believe, claim, consider, expect, hope, know, report, say, suggest, think, understand, etc. And we can use their passive form for distancing in two different ways.

 It is said that …